anthony-mills/raspberrypi-carputer/README.md

-# Raspberry Pi Car Computer
+# Nomadic Pi Car Computer

-This repository is the UI component of a Raspberry Pi car computer set up.
-[Visit this blog post for more information on the project and building your own Raspberry Pi based "carputer".](https://www.development-cycle.com/2016/02/building-a-raspberry-pi-car-computer/)
+This repository is the UI component of the Nomadic PI Raspberry Pi based car computer.
+[Visit the Nomadic Pi website for more information on the project and details on building your own "carputer"](https://www.nomadicpi.com/).

+A pre built image file for use with the [Raspberry Pi 3 can also be downloaded here](https://www.nomadicpi.com/download.php).

 # Prerequisites
 The UI acts as a frontend for the [MPD](http://www.musicpd.org/) and [GPSD](http://www.catb.org/gpsd/).
 So to have the frontend work properly these two daemons must be installed and configured.
 Although for development and testing, a fake GPS data set can be used in place of a live GPS stream to make things easier ( see below under "No GPS" for more details ).